Sheykoslav/PythonScripts/EncryptionCompression/README.md

   c. -ds, --descending: all files in the program output should be sorted by confidence level descending (from high to low).
   d. -as, --ascending: all files in the program output should be sorted by confidence level ascending (from low to high).
   e. -p, --print-confidence: print the confidence level along with the file name.
-  f. -h, --help: print help message for all available options (feel free to copy-paste this text).
+  f. -h, --help: print help message for all available options.

 Tests:
 1.
   D:\Courses\UnderDefense\Python\hometask5>py DetectEncrypted.py -c 40 -as --dir D:\Courses\JSCore\repository\JavaScript_lesson_04
   README.md
   task3.js